Doubling (textiles): The doubling process

-Doubling of yarn where two or more stands or ends of yarn are twisted together.
+Doubling of yarn where two or more strands or ends of yarn are twisted together.
 There are many purposes where doubled yarn is used.
 Sometimes thread is doubled to make warp, and it is invariably used for the manufacture of knitting yarn, crochet yarn and sewing yarn.
 All these yarns must be smooth and free from knots.
-In a sewing thread, the treads are doubled in two phases.
+In a sewing thread, the threads are doubled in two phases.
 Two or three strands are twisted together then three of these threads are twisted together, to form a six or nine cord.

 The spun yarn is wound onto a bobbin using a doubling winding machine, and two or more of these bobbins are placed on doubling frame (doubling winding machine).
 The ends pass through a series of rollers and twisted together onto one bobbin using a spindle and flyer.
 The process here is similar to that found in one of Arkwrights Water frames, though the size of the ring, spindle and traveller are predictably larger.
 Alternatively a 'twiner' is used: this is a modified spinning mule and is mainly consigned to the doubling of warp thread.